JITES/javascript-mastery/README.md

 # Javascript Mastery
- - Clear and concise collection of javascript fundamentals which every developer must know with examples
+ - Clear and concise of javascript fundamentals which every developer must know with examples